 Reputational risk is the risk of loss arising from reputational damage in the event that the business activities deviate substantially from the expectations and confidence of customers, shareholders, investors, society and other wide-ranging stakeholders.
 It is usually a secondary risk which exacerbates the loss from another risk type.
-MUS(EMEA)'s business is dependent on its reputation and it will impact its performance should it deteriorate.
-MUS(EMEA) has a reputational risk framework, policy and controls to mitigate the impact and reduce the likelihood of reputational incidents.
+The Group's business is dependent on its reputation and it will impact its performance should it deteriorate.
+The Group has a Reputational Risk Management policy and controls to mitigate the impact and reduce the likelihood of reputational incidents.

-Such incidents can occur in any type of risk from market through to operational, or from external risks over which MUS(EMEA) has no direct control.
+Such incidents can occur in any type of risk from market through to operational, or from external risks over which the Group has no direct control.
 The Reputational Risk Management Policy sets out how the risk of reputational events is managed.